eakoriakin/ionic-selectable/README.md

 import { SelectSearchableModule } from 'ionic-select-searchable';

 @NgModule({
     declarations: [
         LazyPage
     ],
     imports: [
         IonicPageModule.forChild(LazyPage),
         SelectSearchableModule
     ]
 })
 export class LazyPageModule { }
 ```

 ### 2. What's the best way to handle a large amount of items?
-Loading and responsiveness might get rather slow, when dealing with many items, e.g. a 1000 or more.
+Loading time and responsiveness of the component might get rather slow, when dealing with a lot of items, e.g. a 1000 or more.
 There are two ways to tackle it.

 **Async search**